 Library staff monitor turnaway statistics from ebook and journal providers.
 If we can see that student demand for e-access exceeds current licences it may be possible to buy or increase usage licences.

 Providing access to e-textbooks can be particularly tricky as these are not provided with standard ebook licences.
 Publishers will specially license content to Universities on a 6 month or 12 month basis, on the payment of a fee based on student numbers.
-It can cost several thousand pounds to licence a book this way for a few months - so these should be considered as a last resort if no alternatives means of providing equivalent content can be found
+It can cost several thousand pounds to licence a book this way for a few months.

 If your module is based around one textbook that is not currently available electronically and no other materials can be substituted, please get in touch as soon as you can so that we can explore options with you and assess whether the books meets the criteria for e-textbook purchase.